 Shodan’s main use is searching for Internet of Things (IoT) devices such as security cameras, medical instruments, and more recently smart home appliances such as fridges and doorbells.
-Such devices are often seen to have small processing power and there may be approximately 31 billion of these devices around today.
+Such devices are often seen to have the small processing power and there may be approximately 31 billion of these devices around today.

-What can I expect to see?
+What can I expect to see using Shodan search engine?

 One of the most prominent and daunting finds with the Shodan search engine was the presence of webcams and security cameras exposed with no authentication.
 A Wired article in 2013 was one of the first to bring this to attention and in spite of this, 7 years later similar issues persist.
 While not as prevalent, a quick search reveals CCTV cameras are still exposed through Shodan.

 In our previous blog post, we explored how Remote Desktop Protocol (RDP) exposure increased due to COVID-19.
 This is a common way for hackers to enter a network before performing a ransomware attack.
 Shodans own blog reported 8% of RDP services on their platform were vulnerable to a common RDP flaw.
 RDP is not the only vulnerable service however, others such as Redis, MongoDB, MySQL and SMB are also all visible through Shodan.

-What are the risks with exposed devices?
+What are the risks associated with exposed devices?

 When devices are exposed to the internet they become targets of mass-cyber attacks.
 The previously mentioned Mirai botnet was formed through IoT devices being exposed with default credentials.

 Ransomware has seen a significant increase in recent years and the trend is continuing.
 The effectiveness of this type of attack can be attributed to insufficient asset management and lack of backups in both consumer and professional environments.
 By exposing devices with weak or misconfigured services, the likelihood of a ransomware attack also increases.